Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 2

-for black holes in a polycrystalline vacuum.
+for black holes residing in an isometric

-lattice tension drives evaporation at a rate
+rate theory, we find that physical lattice tension drives horizon evaporation at a strict rate of

 ˙